Drums for Schools – World Percussion Instruments Review

 UPGRADE IF

 You want to bring the wow factor to your music lessons and get your class working in harmony.
-A great value and completely original approach to exploring a range of world music – and culture – in your classroom.
+The ‘Drums of School‘ has a great value and completely original approach to exploring a range of world music – and culture – in your classroom.

 This review first appeared in Teach Primary magazine February 2022.